This post tracks progress towards the introduction of the primary assessment and accountability reforms introduced by England’s Coalition Government.

 Alternatively, implementation of some elements or strands may be delayed by a year, but this extends the transition period between old and new arrangements.
 Any such rationalisation seems likely to be delayed until after the Election and decisions will be influenced by its outcome.

-[Postscript: The commitment in the Government’s Workload Challenge response to a one-year lead time, to be encapsulated in a Protocol published in ‘spring 2015′, may result in earlier commitments to delay, provided that the Protocol is published by 30 March.
+[Postscript: The commitment in the Government’s Workload Challenge response to a one-year lead time, now encapsulated in the Protocol published on 23 March, has not resulted in any specific commitments to delay ahead of the descent of Purdah.

 If Labour is the dominant party, they may be more inclined to simplify some strands, especially baseline assessment and statutory teacher assessment, while also providing much more intensive support for schools wrestling with the removal of levels.